wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 common substring.

 As with Comparison Analysis, additional language configs can be supplied.
-Use `-d` to specify the directory and `-l` to specify a comma-separated list, though usually only one language is needed.
+Use `-d` to specify the directory and `-͏l` to specify a comma-separated list, though usually only one language is needed.
 (**NB:** "default" is normally loaded, but it can be disabled by specifying "-default" with `-l`;
 see Serbian example under **Folding across character sets** below.)
 To specify that `langdata/polish.txt` should be loaded, use `-d langdata -l polish`.
 All language config files